Discover Cokethorpe

 Welcome from the Head of Prep School

-Prep School education is about so much more than the taught curriculum, whether in a Maths lesson, on the sports field, in the woods, or on the stage.
-Outdoor education is important to us, and Cokethorpe affords wonderful opportunities for children to learn and play in an ideal environment.
+A Cokethorpe Prep School education is about so much more than the taught curriculum, it happens in Maths lessons, on the sports field, in the woods, and on the stage.
+Outdoor education is integral, and our setting provides wonderful opportunities to learn and play.

-I chose Cokethorpe for my own children because of its excellent balance of pastoral care and academic aims.
-It is a welcoming place, where kindness, care and respect for one another are held in high regard.
-I offer you a warm invitation to come and visit to experience this for yourself.
+Parents choose Cokethorpe Prep for its balance of care and ambition.
+It is a welcoming place where kindness, respect, and high standards go hand-in-hand.
+I warmly invite you to visit and experience it for yourself.

 Sixth Form Life